09 Nov What’s the Connection Between Vincent van Gogh’s Life of Painting and My Life of Activism? ￼

 - Contributing to solve the problem

-As a transformational life coach my role is to ask questions, inform, and empower for the sake of change.
+As a personal transformation expert my role is to ask questions, inform, and empower for the sake of change.
 Thus, conversation becomes a social exchange that dispels the fear that talking about race will only make it worse.

 The reality is this: The Cairo Question depends on people like you putting your faith in a different future for generations of children just like Cairo.
 Ultimately, we all share the accountability for what society looks like now and in the future.
 What will it look like in 15 years when Cairo is the same age as Trayvon Martin when his dream of being twenty-seven was systematically broken by George Zimmerman?
 What role will you play in what it looks like?